 Linda’s favorite time of the day is when her friendly Meals on Wheels volunteer driver stops by to bring her meals for the day.
 She especially likes the “Chicken Divan”; it reminds her of her mother who used to make it for her on her birthday.
 Linda says, “I have not eaten this good in a long time.
 My cholesterol is down and I’ve even lost 5 pounds!”
 Linda also loves to see the crafts and goodies that the school children make for our seniors, which are delivered at the holidays. “ Everyone is so considerate, and they even call me on snow days to make sure that I have food.”
 Thank you for sharing your thoughts, Linda!
 We are so happy that North Area Meals on Wheels is so important

 Our senior clients and the volunteers that serve them remain our utmost concern.
-It is our hope healthcare professionals will find a way to end this epidemic, but in the meantime, we will continue to practice social distancing by limiting the amount of volunteers in our building, as well as cutting back the amount of days our drivers deliver.
+It is our hope healthcare professionals will find a way to end this epidemic, but in the meantime, we will continue to practice social distancing by limiting the number of volunteers in our building, as well as NOT entering our client's homes.